NITI Aayog

 Health Sector Initiatives and Universal Health Coverage

-NITI Aayog has been instrumental in shaping India's health policy discourse and programmes.
-The Ayushman Bharat framework — comprising Health and Wellness Centres (HWCs) for comprehensive primary care and Pradhan Mantri Jan Arogya Yojana (PM-JAY) for secondary and tertiary hospitalization cover — was conceptualized with significant input from NITI Aayog.
-NITI Aayog's Health Index (published since 2018) ranks states on health outcomes, governance, information, and key inputs/processes, creating competitive pressure for improvement.
-The Index revealed significant interstate disparities — Kerala and Tamil Nadu consistently lead while Uttar Pradesh, Bihar, and Madhya Pradesh lag.
-NITI Aayog's nutrition monitoring through the POSHAN (PM's Overarching Scheme for Holistic Nutrition) Abhiyaan uses the Jan Andolan approach to track and reduce stunting, underweight, anemia, and low birth weight.
-The POSHAN Tracker digital platform monitors the nutritional status of pregnant women and children in real-time.
-NITI Aayog has also driven the "TB Mukt Bharat" initiative — India's target to eliminate tuberculosis by 2025 (five years ahead of the global SDG target of 2030).
-The Ni-kshay Mitra programme encourages adoption of TB patients by individuals, organizations, and corporates for nutritional and diagnostic support.
-NITI Aayog's advocacy for increasing public health expenditure to 2.5% of GDP (from approximately 1.5% in 2015) has been reflected in gradual budget increases, though the target remains unmet.
-The institution has also pushed for medical education reforms, health infrastructure expansion, and the integration of AYUSH with allopathic systems.
+NITI Aayog shaped India's health policy.
+The Ayushman Bharat framework — Health and Wellness Centres for primary care and PM-JAY for hospitalization cover — was conceptualized with significant NITI input.
+The Health Index (since 2018) ranks states on outcomes, governance, and inputs — Kerala and Tamil Nadu lead; UP, Bihar, MP lag.
+POSHAN Abhiyaan uses the Jan Andolan approach to reduce stunting, underweight, anemia.
+The POSHAN Tracker monitors pregnant women and children in real-time.
+NITI Aayog drives the "TB Mukt Bharat" initiative — India targets TB elimination by 2025 (five years ahead of SDG 2030).
+Its advocacy for increasing public health spending to 2.5% of GDP has been reflected in gradual budget increases but remains unmet.

 NITI Aayog and the National Development Council (NDC)

-The National Development Council (NDC) was established in 1952 as the highest decision-making body for development planning in India.
-Chaired by the PM and comprising all CMs, Union Ministers, and members of the Planning Commission, the NDC approved the Five Year Plans.
-The NDC last met on 27 December 2012 for its 57th meeting to approve the 12th Five Year Plan.
-With the dissolution of the Planning Commission and the end of Five Year Plans, the NDC became functionally defunct.
-NITI Aayog's Governing Council has effectively replaced the NDC as the apex body for Centre-State dialogue on development issues.
-However, there are critical differences: the NDC was a statutory body with formal approval powers over Five Year Plans — its decisions carried binding weight.
-The Governing Council is advisory — its discussions and resolutions do not bind either the Centre or the states.
-The NDC included all Union Ministers alongside Chief Ministers, providing a broader governmental representation.
-The Governing Council includes only CMs and LGs (not Union Ministers), though the PM chairs it.
-The Sarkaria Commission (1983) and the Punchhi Commission (2007) on Centre-State relations had recommended strengthening the NDC and making it a constitutional body.
-With the NDC now defunct and not formally dissolved, its constitutional status remains ambiguous.
-Some constitutional experts argue that NITI Aayog's Governing Council, despite its broader state representation, lacks the institutional gravitas and formal authority that the NDC once possessed, creating a gap in India's federal governance architecture.
+The NDC was established in 1952 as the highest decision-making body for development planning.
+Chaired by PM, comprising all CMs, Union Ministers, and Planning Commission members.
+It approved Five Year Plans.
+The NDC last met on 27 December 2012 for its 57th meeting.
+With the Planning Commission dissolved and Five Year Plans ended, the NDC became functionally defunct.
+NITI Aayog's Governing Council has effectively replaced it.
+Critical differences: the NDC had formal approval powers — its decisions carried binding weight.
+The Governing Council is advisory.
+The NDC included all Union Ministers alongside CMs; the Governing Council includes only CMs and LGs.
+The Sarkaria and Punchhi Commissions recommended strengthening the NDC.
+Some experts argue the Governing Council lacks the institutional authority the NDC possessed, creating a gap in federal governance.

 Relevant Exams